TheMadDuck/neural_neophyte/README.md

 # neural_neophyte
-A python based neural net environment that learns to play discrete sequential games.
+A C++ based neural net environment that learns to play discrete sequential games.

 It's easy, it's fast, it's good for you...
 Well, not quite yet :)
 It still is: